MateoNicoud/Alps-drive-Training-Purpose/README.md

 ---

 ### Description:
 This project is an API for a fictitious storage service (drive), created for training purposes.
 It enables the management of folder creation, file download, file deletion, and retrieval of the file list within a specified folder.
+The core files are in the `src` folder.

 ---